Udbhav514/SmartFlix/README.md

 - Data overview and exploration.
 - Preliminary analysis of the Netflix Prize dataset.

+This project was inspired by concepts learned from the Scalar Academy course on Recommendation Systems

 ### Collaborative Filtering
 Based on the combined effect of user-user and movie-user collaborative filtering.